rizwan-kh/rizwan-kh.github.io/content/posts/k8s-aad-integration.md

 --oidc-username-claim="email" # this will be `upn` if you want to authenticate direct member users of Azure AD and not guest users
 ```

-If you have created your cluster using [KOPS](https://kops.sigs.k8s.io/), you can add the below in the cluster configuration and perform an update and rolling-update to re-create the master nodes to enable the authentication
+If you have created your cluster using [KOPS](https://kops.sigs.k8s.io/), you can add the below in the cluster configuration and perform an update and rolling update to re-create the master nodes to enable the authentication

 ```
 spec: